 2. Post videos on Twitter and albums/carousels on Facebook and Instagram

-Posting videos on Twitter works amazingly well.
+Creating and posting videos on Twitter works amazingly well.
 The same goes for using albums and carousels on Facebook and Instagram.

 Because Twitter is a platform where people engage a lot with others, and also because most people access Twitter on their mobiles, they are eager to watch videos and retweet them at the press of a button.
 Tweets with videos are six times more retweeted than tweets with photos and three times more than gifs.